vechain/connex/docs/api.md

 >
 >  -- Phil Karlton

 Caching method calls would help developers to speed up their applications.
-Addresses are ideal to be the conditions of the cache invalidation because they are building blocks in smart contracts.
+Addresses are ideal to be the conditions of the cache invalidation because they are building states in smart contracts.
 We recommend developers use this caching mechanism carefully since it is primitive.

 !> We assume developers know the best of what they are doing.